 Applicant organisations who meet all the eligibility criteria on their own do not require an auspice.

-Incorporation or registration to meet eligibility requirements
+Incorporation or registration to meet eligibility requirements an incorporated association registered through the Office of the Registrar of Indigenous Corporations.

 Your organisation may become: